 "The City annually projects a population increase of 6% as part of the budget approval process," said Waukee Mayor Courtney Clarke.
-"This is a conservative estimate of population growth, used as a guideline for projections, as well as planning for infrastructure improvements and resident amenities.
-However, we are not surprised when the actual numbers outpace our projections."
+"This is a conservative estimate of population growth, used as a guideline for projections, as well as planning for infrastructure improvements and resident amenities."